 It has been common knowledge for some time now that fabric yellowing is on the rise.
 Why?
 The reason is due to the simple fact that there are more synthetic fiber blends in wedding gowns than ever before.

-What was it that caused my Wedding Gown to Turn Yellow?
+What Causes Wedding Gowns to Turn Yellow?

 Now that we know fabric yellowing is due to the breakdown of the chemical makeup of the fabric, let’s take a look at the possible culprits that may have led to the initial breakdown in the fabrics of your wedding dress.